benchmark-urbanism/vue-mapbox-map/docs/README.md

 A minimalist [Vue](https://vuejs.org/) component wrapping [Mapbox GL JS](https://www.mapbox.com/mapbox-gl-js/api/) or [MapLibre GL](https://github.com/maplibre/maplibre-gl-js) for dynamic maps.

 In the spirit of keeping things light and not reinventing the wheel: this component wraps only what is necessary for dynamic updates.
+Use the map instance directly otherwise.

 ::: tip
 See the complementary [vue-mapbox-feature](https://benchmark-urbanism.github.io/vue-mapbox-feature/) repo for dynamic geoJSON features.